We will let you know from experience the top 15 things we found out when buying land in Florida.

 The congestion of locations is becoming too much for people who want the ability to do things on their terms.

-Not feeling restricted or controlled is a goal for some people.
+Not feeling restricted or controlled is a goal for a lot of people.

-I can relate to wanting to have more freedom and slowly transition out of the rat race.
+I can relate to wanting to have a plot of land, more freedom, and slowly transition out of the rat race.

 15 things I learned Buying Land in Florida